 So what are the most obvious Easter decorations that no one uses?
 Easter eggs, of course.
-I have them everywhere in our home!
+I have them soon everywhere in our home!

 Remember how I used Christmas balls as decor everywhere?
 I guess you could say I have done the same thing this Spring with Easter eggs.
 I love how easy eggs are to DIY, how inexpensive they are, and that they make the cutest Easter Decorations.

 Before you start decorating your home with Easter eggs, you need to think about accumulating a small collection of eggs.
 You know, the kind of eggs that don’t crack or spoil.